rosie0625/Loan-Exploratory-Analysis/README.md

 1. Succesfully designed an OLTP database using MySQl with careful considerations of relational data integrity, entity cardinality, attribute selection
 2. Performed ETL processing to migrate 20,000 records of loan data into Google Cloud
-3. Identified borrower traits that make them vulnerable to default risks, and explored relationships between borrower loan behaviors and loan grade, loan purpose and loan status using SQL, and visualized findings through Tableau dashboards Some exmaples of insights we extracted:
+3. Identified borrower traits that make them vulnerable to default risks, and explored relationships between borrower loan behaviors and loan grade, loan purpose and loan status using SQL, and visualized findings through Tableau dashboards.
+    ** Some exmaples of insights we extracted: **
     - Borrowers who take on loans for debt consolidation purpose heavily dominate the loan market.
     - Risky loan status (Late, Charged Off, In Grace Period) have higher average loan amount.
     - Borrowers with 10+ years work experience dominate the loan market.
     - More developed states such as CA, TX, NY generate more loans.
     - The higher loan grade are given to borrowers with higher annual income and lower debt-to-income ratio.
 These high loan grade borroowers as a result have lower deliquency, higher credit lines, higher average account balances but less revolving balances.
     - Loans with purpose of “Medical Expenses” are more likely to become debt in collections
     - High income population are more likely to invest in personal career development and life quality improvement
     - Lower income and lower asset debtors are more likely to go broke